School of Medicine

 Bio Dr. Elizabeth Bailey is a Clinical Assistant Professor of Dermatology at Stanford and acts as Assistant Program Director for the Stanford Dermatology Residency Program.

 Dr. Bailey graduated magna cum laude from Harvard University and received her medical degree from Columbia University in New York, where she was a member of the Alpha Omega Alpha honor society.
 She completed her internship in internal medicine at Brigham and Women’s Hospital in Boston, and completed both her residency in dermatology and fellowship in dermatopathology at Stanford University Medical Center.
-She is board certified in dermatology and board eligible in dermatopathology by the American Board of Dermatology.
+She is board certified in dermatology and dermatopathology by the American Boards of Dermatology/Pathology.

 Dr. Bailey's academic interests include medical education, community outreach, global health, and skin cancer detection and prevention.